sitewhere/sitewhere-documentation/docs/guide/api/java/device-group-api/README.md

 DeviceGroup updatedDeviceGroup = client.updateDeviceGroup(tenantAuthentication, token, updateRequest);
 ```

-## Deleting an existing DeviceGroup
+## Deleting an existing Device Group

 For deleting an existing `DeviceGroup` you need to call `deleteDeviceGroup` method of `com.sitewhere.spi.ISiteWhereClient`
 providing the `token` of the deviceGroup you want to delete, like the following example.